aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 });
 ```

-To create a new `Stage` with custom domain mapping:
+To associate a specifc `Stage` to a custom domain mapping -

 ```ts
 api.addStage('beta', {